What’s the 2700 Art Space Project?

 A new community art space is on the horizon in Arlington County.

-Right near Four Mile River, at 2700 S. Nelson St. and 2701 S. Oakland St., the 2700 Art Space Project is meant to be an area that locals can use day-to-day or for specific events, and the expected opening date is just a couple of months away.
+Right near Four Mile Run, at 2700 S. Nelson St. and 2701 S. Oakland St., the 2700 Art Space Project is meant to be an area that locals can use day-to-day or for specific events, and the expected opening date is just a couple of months away.

 “What I think is unique about this idea is that this is a temporary outdoor, modular space for the arts,” Josh Stoltzfus said.
 He’s the Acting Director for the Cultural Affairs Division for Arlington County, also known as Arlington Arts.